pleabargain/storyboard/README.md

 - print full DAY in timeline tab = strftime("%Y %B %d %A")

 # TODO
+- there are lots of TODOs in the code.
+If you want to participate, please do.
 - add usage license
 <img src="/support_images/todo.2021-12-22_10-58.png" alt="todo" />